-General Parental Access to School:
+General Parental Access to School

-We kindly request parents access the Primary School through the Main High School Entrance (Second Floor) and report to the School Office (Second Floor).
-The Primary School entrance, which is next to the primary school playground, is for the use of teachers and pupils.
+We kindly require that in all circumstances parents access the Primary School through the Main High School Entrance (Second Floor) and report to Primary School Office (Third Floor).
+The Primary School entrance, which is next to the primary school playground is for the use of teachers and pupils.

-Alternatively, if a parent wishes to make an appointment with the class teacher, they may do this when they collect their child from the yard at the end of the school day or by email to their homeroom teacher or to primary@townshend.cz.
+Alternatively, if a parent wishes to make an appointment with the class teacher, they may do this when they collect their child from the yard at the end of the school day or by contacting the Primary School Secretary at +420387688113.
 At the start of the day, as you will appreciate, teachers are busy with their classes and will be unable to look at their schedules.